-There are three different courses on which you can deliver papers: Easy Street, Middle Road, and Hard Way.
-You score points for each paper successfully delivered to a subscriber, but also for breaking the windows or other household features of non-subscribers.
-Each run through the course would be a single day, with an entire game consisting of delivering Monday through Sunday.
+There are three different courses on which the player can deliver papers: Easy Street, Middle Road, and Hard Way.
+The player scores points for each paper successfully delivered to a subscriber, but also for breaking the windows or other household features of non-subscribers.
+Each run through the course takes a single day, with an entire game consisting of delivering Monday through Sunday.
 At the end of each day any subscribers that had a paper successfully delivered would give a bonus.
 Any subscribers missed on that day would unsubscribe for the following day.
-If you delivered perfectly to each house you would receive double points for each subscriber, and, unless at the max, get a formerly lost subscriber back.
+If all papers are delivered perfectly to each house the player would receive double points for each subscriber, and, unless at the max, get a formerly lost subscriber back.

 Each day would get progressively harder, with even Easy Street being quite challenging by Thursday or Friday.
 The difficulty was ramped up by adding more obstacles, making the doorsteps and mailboxes harder to get at, and increasing the speed of cross traffic on the one intersection.
 Each run through a particular day is the same, however, so eventually the player can memorize the various patterns.

 At the end of the street is the "Training Course", which is an obstacle course with targets, jumps, and static obstacles suitable for running up more points.
-At then end, a grandstand is filled with your cheering fans.
+At the end is a grandstand filled with cheering fans.

-Static obstacles, such as low brick walls, mailboxes, bushes, garbage cans, push-mowers, fences, and the houses themselves cause you to immediately fall off your bicycle, losing a life.
-The player is forced to be moving forward at all times, and can only turn so quickly left or right, so it is easy to get in situations where the player just cannot move to the side quickly enough to avoid them.
+Static obstacles, such as low brick walls, mailboxes, bushes, garbage cans, push-mowers, fences, and the houses themselves cause the paperboy to immediately fall off his bicycle, losing a life.
+The player is forced to move forward at all times, and can only turn so quickly left or right, so it is easy to get in situations where the player just cannot move to the side quickly enough to avoid them.